Skip to main content

 The RTC Adapter is a thin layer on top of @spatius/avatarkit:

-1. It initializes the underlying SDK with DrivingServiceMode.host so the avatar accepts externally driven motion data.
+1. It initializes the underlying SDK with DrivingServiceMode.backend so the avatar accepts externally driven motion data.

 2. A provider opens an RTC connection to the room.
 This page documents and demos LiveKitProvider; AgoraProvider is also exported by @spatius/avatarkit-rtc with the same AvatarPlayer surface.